MerlionRock/RealAndroidBot/README.md

 ## Installing all dependencies via choclatey (Windows User Only)
 - For those who don't know what choclatey is, it's just like apt-get in ubuntu/Debian if u know what it is.
 If u want to know more about it before you use it please visit this [link](https://chocolatey.org/)
 ### Installing Choclatey
-1. Open the powershell as administrator
+1. Open the PowerShell as administrator
 2. You must ensure Get-ExecutionPolicy is not Restricted, for that you can use the following command in the powershell
    ```Set-ExecutionPolicy Unrestricted```
 3. Now run the command